Skip to content

 style GPU fill:#1e3a5f,stroke:#569cd6,stroke-width:2px,color:#fff

-style Legacy fill:#4a2d4a,stroke:#c586c0,stroke-width:2px,color:#fff
+style Headless fill:#4a2d4a,stroke:#c586c0,stroke-width:2px,color:#fff

-Learn more in Choosing a Renderer
+Learn more in Rendering Architecture

 Render Loop